lmmx/iofx/README.md

-# iofx: Automated I/O Effect Detection for Python Functions
+# iofx: I/O Effect Detection for Python Functions

 `iofx` is a Python library that provides automated detection and validation of file I/O effects for functions.
 It leverages Pydantic for type checking and effect validation.